One of "Those Days"... and Expectations

 Then the day started going downhill.
 I went to that doctor's appointment only to find out once I had checked in that I didn't need that follow-up after all.
-I tried to stay positive and thought, well, since I'm dressed and out (I work from home so I am super casual, staying in PJs sometimes all day), I might as well finish the errands I put off until a day I have to be out anyway.
+I tried to stay positive and thought, well, since I'm dressed and out (I work from home so I am super casual, sometimes staying in PJs all day), I might as well finish the errands I put off until a day I have to be out anyway.

-I went to drop off a script at my local DME (durable medical equipment) store.
+I went to drop off a prescription at my local DME (durable medical equipment) store.
 When I got there, I had to wait a while and when someone finally helped me, she told me that they didn't have what I needed.
 I know a few weeks ago I called them about it but, whatever.
 I couldn't argue with her and make the brace I needed appear out of nowhere.
 She was very sweet and gave me the phone number of a place that did carry them.

 I went out to my car to call them and get the address so I could still finish that task today... only to find out that I would have to make an appointment that would take 45 minutes to an hour to complete - and their location was all the way downtown.
 So that would have to be put off for who knows how long.

-Another item I had on my to-do list for way too long and really wanted to cross off was to get the mail-order glasses I got checked out by an optician.
+Another item I had on my to-do list for way too long was to get the mail-order glasses I got checked out by an optician.
 The eye care place I use didn't have an optician in today so I pulled over to pull out the flyer that came with the glasses to get info about another optician in the area.
 I didn't have the flyer.
 I did have the receipt so I called them.
 Meanwhile, I tried the glasses on again and they seemed to work better.
 I told him I needed to check them out again at my computer (as that's what they are exclusively for) and I'd call back.

 I had planned to meet a friend at his office but he didn't text me back so I wasn't sure that he was still there.

 I did get one thing accomplished...
-I had to get a car wash subscription I had bought (extreme coupon deal) canceled and I was able to get it done without a problem.
+I had to get a car wash subscription I had bought canceled (extreme coupon deal) and I was able to get it done without a problem.